xwmx/nb/README.md

 [<notebook>:][<folder-path>/][<id> | <filename> | <title>]
 ```

 Notebooks are identified by the notebook name followed by a colon.
-When
+Folder and item identifiers without a notebook name refer to
+items within the current notebook.
+When a selector consists of notebook name and colon
-no folder path or item identifer is specified, the command runs in the
+with no folder path or item identifer,
-root folder of the notebook:
+the command runs in the root folder of the notebook:

 ```bash
 # list items in the "example" notebook